put the smile back into your eyes

 However, like the upper blepharoplasty general anaesthetic is not necessary.

 In the lower lid, the lower blepharoplasty procedure may be performed from the outside in an analogous way.
 At which time, usually, some loose skin is removed.
-The incision line is very fine, taking the shape of a natural lid crease; usually healing without any mark.
+Your incision line is very fine, taking the shape of a natural lid crease; usually healing without any mark.

 The procedure may also be performed from inside the lid, where the incision is made, with no marking on the outer aspect of the lid.
 This is called a “transconjunctival blepharoplasty”, and is often combined with laser resurfacing.